nirrraj/crypto-app-backend/readme.md

 This is the Express backend for CryptoApp

-To run this:
+To run this (after ensuring postgresql server is running):

-    node server.js
+    nodemon server.js

 To run the tests: